helsing-ai/buffrs/docs/src/integration/cargo.md

 To integrate Buffrs into your Cargo workflow, the `buffrs` crate on crates.io is available.
-It contains types and functionality to interact with buffrs programatically (as opposed to the cli).
+It contains types and functionality to interact with buffrs programmatically (as opposed to the cli).

-To enable your project to interact with buffrs programatically you need to add the `buffrs` crate to your `[build-dependencies]` section:
+To enable your project to interact with buffrs programmatically you need to add the `buffrs` crate to your `[build-dependencies]` section:

 ```toml